puppetlabs/puppetlabs-ntp/README.markdown

 ####`keys_controlkey`

-Provides a control key to be used by NTP.
-Valid options: string.
+Specifies the key identifier to use with the ntpq utility.
+Valid options: value in the range of 1 to 65,534 inclusive.
 Default value: ' '

 ####`keys_enable`